shawngraham/5706a-f24/index.md

 ## How class meetings will work

 In general, each week one of you will take us through your exploration of the materials.
-You will have chosen a particular [Programming Historian tutorial](https://programminghistorian.org/en/lessons/) from the list below and completed it.
-Then, you will have tried to adapt it to the Mallory archive.
+You will have chosen a particular [Programming Historian tutorial](https://programminghistorian.org/en/lessons/) from the schedule and completed it.
 Your goal will be to explain to us the information left tacit in the tutorial.
 Tells us where you got stuck.
 Tell us how you solved the problem.
 Tell us how what you learned sheds new light on Mallory and his world.
 Tell us how what you learned might be useful for your own research (whether for your eventual thesis/MRE or in other classes).
 You will reflect on how this tutorial intersects with your other courses, your own research, and indeed, the few readings that I will provide you (I expect you to follow through links to bibliography and so on in the Programming Historian tutorials and to bring those to bear in the conversation).
 If you are not leading the post-mortem, I still expect you to be familiar with the tutorial, the associated links and so on so that we can have a productive conversation.

+## Things you'll produce

+- a lab notebook with all the things in it that Future You will need down the road when it comes time to do your MRE, filled as it will be with digital awesomeness
+- a guided session for your peers on the ins and outs of a particular digital method
+- an experiment in digital history you have designed, using Mallory's materials as your source information
+- an unessay where you tell me about the issues that emerged in the experiment that don't actually _go_ in the reporting on the experiment

 # Colophon